apache/royale-docs/component-sets/jewel/jewel-themes.md

 The look and feel of the jewel component set

-Jewel component set focus on themes.
-Themes provides the capability of change the appearance of _all_ components at once.
+The Jewel component set focuses on themes.
+Themes provides the capability of changing the appearance of _all_ components at once.
-A theme is a predefined CSS file (and optionally a other assets like images) that holds the definitions of each Jewel component, its subcomponents and the default [beads](features/strands-and-beads) used to configure that components.
+A theme is a predefined CSS file (and optionally other assets like images) that holds the definitions of each Jewel component, its subcomponents and the default [beads](features/strands-and-beads) used to configure the components.

-Royale use the theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.
+Royale uses the theme to add the right css selectors to the final compilation so when the user loads the application the required css and other files are loaded and the application shows a concrete look and feel.

 ## Colors

-Jewel comes with predefined themes based on the 12 color wheel below:
+Jewel comes with predefined themes based on the 12-color wheel below:

 {:align="center"}
 ![Jewel 12 color wheel](assets/images/apache-royale-jewel-12-color-wheel.jpeg)